 Please feel free to private message me or email me at email@example.com for fee information and we can discuss

 Ancestry announced that its indexing of the 1940 census was complete.
 All 50 states, along with the District of Columbia,

-While the completion of the Ancestry index is great news, we all know that indexes do have their limitations and don’t
+While the completion of the Ancestry index is great news, we all know that indexes do have their limitations and do not

-always lead us to our ancestors as quickly as we’d like.
-It’s often helpful to have an alternate index to use,
+always lead us to our ancestors as quickly as we would like.
+It is often helpful to have an alternate index to use, and with

 The 1940 Census Community Project, the all-volunteer index used on the sites Archives.com, FindMyPast.com and FamilySearch.org,